|

 use

-until the 20th century.
-Today the hospice is a museum and art
+for five centuries – until the late 20th century.
+Today the hospice is

 and still in situ.
+The hospices, with their sixty hectares of prime

 - Beaune